Brisbane Heatwave Warning: High Temps, Alerts, and Advice

 Health Risks You Cannot Ignore in Extreme Heat

 A Brisbane heatwave puts a lot of stress on the body.
 High temperatures raise the risk of heat-related illnesses.
-Children face high risk.
-Older adults are also vulnerable.
+Children face a higher risk, and older adults are also particularly vulnerable.
 People with health problems need extra care.
 It is important to notice symptoms early.

 Preventive measures